Calculate your Take-Home salary in a click! Know the detailed salary breakup of your CTC

 4. Employee Benefits

-5. Retirement Benefits
+5. Retirement Benefit

 6. Perquisites

-Going toward Take-home salary, also called net salary or in-sand salary, refers to the amount of money an employee receives after all the taxes, contributions, deductions, etc., have been subtracted from their gross salary or CTC.
+Going toward take-home salary, also called net salary or in-sand salary, refers to the amount of money an employee receives after all the taxes, contributions, deductions, etc., have been subtracted from their gross salary or CTC.

 1. Income Tax